DauletBai/qar-mvp/docs/peripherals/can.md

 | 0x44   | RX_FIFO_CTRL  | Bits0-2: pending entry count, bit3: overflow flag.
 Write bit0 to pop one entry, bit1 to flush FIFO, bit2 to clear overflow flag. |

 ## Behaviour Summary
 - Firmware writes TX mailboxes then sets `TX_CMD`.
-In loopback mode the controller immediately copies the frame into the RX FIFO, asserts `STATUS[0]`, and sets `IRQ_STATUS[0]`.
+In loopback mode (`CTRL[1]=1`) the controller immediately copies the frame into the RX FIFO, asserts `STATUS[0]`, and sets `IRQ_STATUS[0]` unless listen-only mode (`CTRL[2]`) is enabled (quiet mode suppresses the self-test copy so the controller behaves like a passive bus monitor).
 Bit1 shows when the transmit path is idle and raises `IRQ_STATUS[1]`.
 - The RX FIFO holds up to four frames.
 Firmware reads ID/DLC/DATA registers without altering the FIFO head, then writes `RX_FIFO_CTRL` bit0 to pop the entry (or bit1 to flush all pending frames).
 If the FIFO is full when a new frame arrives, the overflow flag latches in `STATUS[2]`/`IRQ_STATUS[2]`.
+- `CTRL[3]` bypasses the acceptance filter so diagnostics can capture every frame regardless of the programmed mask.
+This is particularly useful when loopback-testing with mismatched IDs or when sniffing the network in a BCM diagnostics mode.
-- Future revisions: external CAN PHY connection, listen-only mode, additional filters/mailboxes, CAN-FD, DMA support.
+- Future revisions: external CAN PHY connection, additional filters/mailboxes, CAN-FD, DMA support.

 ## Loopback Demo
 `scripts/run_can.sh` assembles `devkit/examples/can_loopback.qar`, which enables loopback mode, transmits two frames (`0x123` with a single word payload and `0x321` with two words), and stores the received IDs + payload words into DMEM[0..5].
 Each frame read uses the new `CAN_RX_FIFO_CTRL` pop command so firmware can read ID/data in any order without racing the FIFO pointer.
 The `qar_core_can_tb` harness checks those locations to make sure RX interrupts fire and the payload path works for single- and dual-word DLC values.